 Semi-finished Goods: Meaning, Examples, Calculation in GDP

-What's it: Semi-finished goods are processed raw materials not for final consumption but as input for other goods' production.
+What's it?
+Semi-finished goods are processed raw materials not for final consumption but as input for the production of other goods.
 We also call them intermediate goods.
-We also call them intermediate goods.
-An example is aluminum alloy for making
+An example is aluminum alloy for making cars.
+Flour for making bread is another

 Consumer Service: Meaning, Examples, Differences with Consumer Goods